mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

 expecting end of input or the rest of integer
 ```

-This “the rest of integer” phrase is different from just “digit” and it does
+This “the rest of integer” phrase is different from just “digit”, so it's a
-not care how `digitChar` itself is labelled, so it's a different thing.
+different thing.

 We want to label those individual tokens matched by `takeWhile` even though
 our parsing code never really gets to manipulate them “normally”.
 So a